 We will only use your personal data when the law allows us to.
 The following circumstances are examples of how we most commonly use your data:

-Where you have opted in to receive communications from us, for example newsletters.
+- Where you have opted in to receive communications from us, for example newsletters; and

 You have the right to withdraw consent to marketing at any time by Contacting us in accordance with the details above, or you can unsubscribe from any email.
 Mostly our audience has given us explicit consent, but we also send communications to people who have purchased our goods and services.